galethabo/SIEM-Threat-Monitoring-KQL/Queries.md

 |project TimeGenerated, UserPrincipalName, IPAddress, Location, ResultType
 |order TimeGenerated asc

+//Creates a chronological timeline of login activity for a specific user to support incident investigation and identify suspicious patterns.
 ## Suspicious PowerShell Detection
 |where EventID == 4668
 |where process has "powershell"